localvoid/ivi/packages/@ivi/tpl/README.md

 });
 ```

-Directives can be used not just as a simple DOM created callbacks, but also as
+Directives can be used not just as a simple DOM created callbacks, but also as stateful directives.
-a stateful directives.
 E.g.

 ```js
 function createStatefulDirective() {